wndtnl/terraform-provider-bamboo/docs/resources/bamboo_linked_repository.md

 * `shared_credential_id` - (Optional) This must be specified when `auth_type` is set to `PASSWORD_SHARED` or `SSH_SHARED`.
 * `shallow_clones` - (Optional) Use shallow clones.
 Defaults to `false` if not specified.
 * `remote_agent_cache` - (Optional) Enable repository caching on remote agents.
 Defaults to `true` if not specified.

+> A bug currently exists in Bamboo which prevents adjusting the default value of the remote agent cache option at
+> creation time.
+This might result in an unexpected state diff when using this option.

 * `submodules` - (Optional) Use submodules.
 Defaults to `false` if not specified.
 * `verbose_logs` - (Optional) Verbose logs.
 Defaults to `false` if not specified.
 * `fetch_whole_repository` - (Optional) Fetch whole repository.
 Defaults to `false` if not specified.
 * `lfs` - (Optional) Enable LFS support.
 Defaults to `false` if not specified.
 * `command_timeout` - (Optional) Command timeout in minutes.
 Defaults to `180` if not specified.

+> A bug currently exists in Bamboo which prevents adjusting the default value of the command timeout option at
+> creation time.
+This might result in an unexpected state diff when using this option.

 * `quit_period` - (Optional) Enable quiet period.
 Defaults to `false` if not specified.
 * `quiet_period_wait_time` - (Optional) Quiet period in seconds.
 Defaults to `10` if not specified.
 * `quiet_period_max_retries` - (Optional) Maximum retries.
 Defaults to `5` if not specified.